javascript-tutorial/en.javascript.info/6-async/02-promise-basics/article.md

 });
 ```

 The function passed to `new Promise` is called the *executor*.
-When the promise is created, this executor function is called (run) automatically.
+When the promise is created, this executor function is called (or, run) automatically.
 It contains the producing code, that should eventually produce a result.
 In terms of the analogy above: the executor is the "singer".

 The resulting `promise` object has internal properties: